FACTBOX-EU response plans on migration crisis

 * Refinery's fuel production at least 50 pct capacity -trade

-STRASBOURG, Sept 9 European Commission President Jean-Claude Juncker detailed a plan to tackle the EU migrant crisis in an annual State of the Union address to the European Parliament in Strasbourg on Wednesday.
+STRASBOURG, Sept 8 European Commission President Jean-Claude Juncker will detail a plan to tackle the EU migrant crisis in an annual State of the Union address to the European Parliament in Strasbourg on Wednesday.

-Here are elements of existing EU plans, before an emergency meeting of interior ministers on Monday:
+Here are elements of existing EU plans and what officials have already indicated Juncker will propose doing next, before an emergency meeting of interior ministers on Monday:

 BORDER FORCES